 A lot of energy and planning goes into setting up a remote team and running it successfully and smoothly.

-Managers need the right set of tools to communicate, supervise and mentor such remote employees.
+Managers need the right set of tools to communicate, supervises and mentor such remote employees.
 Thanks to HR technology, managers are learning innovative ways to remain connected with their teams wherever they may be.

 Here are few useful tips for managers: